DevOtts/CloudFormation-Docker-to-AWS-ECS-Fargate/README.md

 # CloudFormation-CodeBuild-Docker-to-AWS-ECS-Fargate

-In this POC, we'll automatize all the all the infrastructure of creating AWS ECS Resources using CloudFormation.
+In this POC, we'll automatize all the infrastructure of creating AWS ECS Resources using CloudFormation.

 We already did some steps in the previous video:
 1. Create a dotnet project
 2. Create a dockerfile
-3. Create an image and container in Docket to test.
+3. Create an image and container in Docker to test.

-In last video we also deployed the app in AWS but we had to do this manually using the AWS dashboard.
+In the last video we also deployed the app in AWS but we had to do this manually using the AWS dashboard.

 Now we'll automatize all the resources that we need to create in AWS Dashboard in the previous video using CloudFormation.
 What we'll do then:
-4. CloudFormation File for us to create a ECR
+4. CloudFormation File for us to create an ECR
 5. Run the docker command line to:
     4.1.
 Get our credentials from AWS
     4.2.
 Send our Image to ECR